 As a marketer, you can start using artificial intelligence to dramatically improve your advertising performance today, even if you don't know the first thing about AI.

-At Marketing AI Institute, we’re marketers just like you.
+At Marketing AI Institute, we're marketing professionals just like you.
 We got interested in AI because we were curious how the technology could drive marketing results.
 So we spent years investigating AI use cases, experimenting with the technology, and tracking thousands of AI vendors.
-And, in the course of our work, we found a number of ways marketers can use artificial intelligence to advertise better.
+And, in the course of our work, we found a number of ways marketing professionals can use artificial intelligence to advertise better.

-This post details what we’ve learned about how marketers can use AI and advertising together to create massive success starting today.
+This post details what we've learned about how marketers can use AI and advertising together to create massive success starting today.